catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 ## Before we begin
+We are using CWP here to demonstrate how to use a collection of modules to solve a problem well.
+The lessons learned are applicable to all SilverStripe development, not just CWP.

+## Reset your theme to Watea
-* Since this is a CWP developer course, we're going to continue our lesson by teaching to CWP features.
-Let's switch back to the Watea theme:
+We're going to continue our lesson using the CWP module.
+Let's switch back to using the Watea theme:

 ```
-    composer require cwp/watea-theme 2.1
+    composer require cwp/watea-theme ^2
-    composer require cwp/agency-extensions ^2.1
+    composer require cwp/agency-extensions ^2
 ```